TheLogicMaster/clearwing-vm/README.md

 - Incremental compilation, if possible, to cut down on compilation times (Something like rsync to only copy changed files into dist)
 - Switch wrapper buffers to use memory directly since it's always aligned, rather than the super inefficient byte by byte implementation (Profile using BufferUtilsTest)
 - Ensure code licensing is all good (Probably noting modifications to comply with GPLv2)
-- Remove any unnecessary java.util.concurrent stuff
+- Remove any unnecessary java.util.concurrent stuff (If not supporting Threads)
 - Replace any class stubs with generic equivalents
 - Enable NPE checks, possibly enhance the feature further
 - VSCode debugging testing/instructions